Notice of Pre-AIA or AIA Status

 an adjustment gear (501, Figure 15) spaced a part from the pin in mechanical communication with the pin via the intermediately gear to motivate movement of the pin against the guide bar (Figure 15 and Translation, page 5, the 2nd last paragraph); and

-However, Chen fails to discuss a tension biasing element disposed between the intermediate gear and the pin for biasing both the intermediate gear and the pin.
+However, Chen fails to discuss a tension biasing element disposed between the intermediate gear and the pin for biasing both the intermediate gear and the pin and the tension biasing element extends about the worm gear and along a direction perpendicular to the pin.

-Martenson shows a tensioning mechanism (Figures 2-5) for belt and chain machines (see the abstract “belt” and the prior art “a chain saw”), wherein the tensioning mechanism includes a spring (58, Figure 5) disposed between an intermediate gear (70) and a pin (a tension indicator 60) for biasing both the intermediate gear and the pin.
+Martenson shows a tensioning mechanism (Figures 2-5) for belt and chain machines (see the abstract “belt” and the prior art “a chain saw”), wherein the tensioning mechanism includes a spring (58, Figure 5) disposed between an intermediate gear (70) and a pin (a tension indicator 60) for biasing both the intermediate gear and the pin and the pin and wherein the spring (58) extends about a worm gear (82) and along a direction perpendicular to the pin (Figures 4-5, the spring 58 clearly extends about the worm gear 82 and along a direction perpendicular to the pin 60).

-Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention to have modified the tension adjustment assembly of Chen to have a spring between an intermediate gear and a pin, as taught by Martenson, in order to add biasing force between the intermediate gear and the pin for preventing any incidentally rotated of a worm gear (not claimed) and the pin or slippage of the gears.
+Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention to have modified the tension adjustment assembly of Chen to have a spring between an intermediate gear and a pin and extending about a worm gear and along a direction perpendicular to the pin, as taught by Martenson, in order to add biasing force between the intermediate gear and the pin for preventing any incidentally rotated of the worm gear and the pin or slippage of the gears.
 Doing so, the tension biasing element imparting an expansive force pushing the guide bar away from the housing through the pin to oppose a loosening of the tension in the chain.

 Regarding claims 2-5, the modified chainsaw of Chen shows that the expansive force of the tension biasing element pushes the guide bar away from the housing (see the discussion above that has the spring 58 of Martenson biasing between the intermediate gear and the pin and see the issue discussion above for the “guide bar away the housing”); the tension biasing element comprises a compression spring or an elastomeric material and disposed in the tension adjustment assembly (see the modification above).

-Regarding claims 10-11, the modified chainsaw of Chen shows that the tension adjustment assembly comprises a worm gear ( 503, Figure 15 of Chen) and the tension biasing element (spring, see the modification above) is disposed between the pin and an end of the worm gear (see Martenson’s figure 5 and the modification above).
+Regarding claim 11, the modified chainsaw of Chen shows that the tension biasing element (spring, see the modification above) is disposed between the pin and an end of the worm gear (see Martenson’s figure 4 and the modification above).

 Regarding claim 14, the modified chainsaw of Chen shows all of the limitations as stated in claims 1-5, 10-11 above including the guide bar comprising an outer track (Translation, page 4, the middle paragraph “the outer edge of the guide plate 201 is provided with a groove for installing the saw chain 202.
 The cutting teeth are inserted into the grooves”) comprising a first wall opposite a second wall (this is inherent limitation because a groove has 2 walls), and a bottom wall (this is inherent limitation) extending between the first wall and the second wall;